agiledigital/mule-preview-browser-extension/README.md

 You can see the possible element types for a widget:

+- cloud-connector
+- component
 - connector
 - endpoint
+- filter
+- flow
+- global
+- global-cloud-connector
+- global-endpoint
+- global-filter
+- global-transformer
 - multi-source
-- wizard
-- global
+- nested
 - pattern
+- router
 - scope
-- global-filter
-- global-transformer
-- global-cloud-connector
-- global-endpoint
-- filter
 - transformer
-- component
-- flow
-- router
-- cloud-connector
-- nested
+- wizard

+##### Additional possible widget types

-There are some widget element types that I can't find in that schema file but I have worked them out manually:
+There are some widget element types that are not in the schema.
+You can find them in the plugin.xml files under the "org.mule.tooling.core.contributionhandler" extension point.

+To extract custom defined widget types from plugins that are not defined in the "http://www.mulesoft.org/schema/mule/tooling.attributes") namespace, you can use this tool.

+Currently there isn't many so you can manually examine the output and update "mule-widget-tags" in "shared.clj" manually.

+    $ lein run -m mule-preview.tools.widget-type-extractor.main -- -h

+    This is a tool for extracting widget type lists for Mule widgets.

+    Usage: widget-type-extractor [options]

+    Options:
+    -d, --anypoint-dir DIR                            Anypoint Studio Directory
+    -o, --output FILE       public/widget_types.json  Path where the widget list will be written to -v                                                Verbosity level
+    -h, --help

+For example:

+    lein run -m mule-preview.tools.widget-type-extractor.main -- -d /mnt/c/Tools/AnypointStudio/plugins/ -o /tmp/widget-types.json

+I have extracted the following additional types using the widget type
+extractor:

+- cloud-connector-message-source
+- composite
 - container
+- graphical-container
+- nested-container

 #### Extracting widget information